 5 – SQUARE KNOTS (SECOND ROW)

 Next, create the second square knot row just slightly below the first row.
-Make these knots atop covering new groups of 4 strands.
+Make these knots covering new groups of 4 strands.
 Take each of the 2 cords from 4 adjacent groups—one cord at the center and the cord to the right of it and one cord at the center and the cord to the left of the other.
 Decide on the distance of these succeeding knots from the previous knot row.
-For this tutorial, a distance of about 5 inches is just enough to make the planter look good.
+For this tutorial, a distance of about 5 inches should be enough to make the planter look good.

 6 – KNOTTING AND TRIMMING